16 tips for Sonos users

 1. Get better sound with Trueplay

 Do you use Sonos with an iOS® device?
 Great news: you can optimize the sound of your Sonos speakers.

 The Sonos app’s Trueplay feature uses the mic built into your device to measure how the sound reflects off walls and furnishings.
 It then adjusts the speaker's audio settings for the best sound in your room.

 2. Get into voice control

 The Sonos control app is very user-friendly.
 But voice control makes Sonos even friendlier.

 Once you have it all set up, you can say, “Alexa, play Tom Petty,” or "Hey, Google, play Tom Petty."
-How cool is that?
-Of course, you can also use voice control to change the volume, skip tracks, pause, and so on.
+How cool is that?.

 3. Wake up and go to sleep with Sonos

 Bedside alarm clocks are so last century.
 Use Sonos to wake up to your music of choice.
 Set it to gently wake you with a classical piece through the Sonos One speaker on your nightstand.
 Or wake up the whole house with something a little more energetic playing in every bedroom.

 You can also use your bedroom speaker to help you fall asleep.
 Create a “sleep time” playlist of soothing music or nature sounds that will help you drift off.
 Program a sleep timer to turn the sound off after you’ve fallen asleep.